Shower

 Bathroom shower wall panels come in a variety of materials, each with its own strengths, drawbacks, and price points:

 Acrylic panels are lightweight, fully waterproof, and easy to clean, making them a popular choice for modern bathrooms’ shower wall panels.
-They’re available in a wide range of colors and patterns, but can scratch more easily than some other materials and may not have the same high-end look as stone or tile.
+They’re available in a wide range of colors and patterns.
+Their main disadvantage is that they may scratch more easily than some other materials and may not have the same high-end look as stone or tile.

 Cost: $400–$900 for a standard shower surround (materials only).